 In addition, OtozTM is equipped with intelligent lead generation and product analytics capabilities, empowering dealerships with the tools to track customer journeys, personalize customer engagements, and convert qualified leads.

 OtozTM Platform

-A fully digital, white-label platform for digital auto retail and mobility orchestration that delivers an intuitive and elegant user experience.
+A fully digital, white-label platform for digital auto retail and mobility orchestration that delivers an intuitive and elegant user experience, both online and offline.